Combating Cyber Attacks With SOAR

-With the race between cyberattackers and cyber defense solutions evolving, many organizations are struggling to adapt to the growing threat from advanced and numerous threats.
+With the race between cyberattackers and cyber defense solutions accelerating, many organizations are struggling to adapt to the growing threat from numerous advanced threats.
 Many organizations are now turning to automated solutions like SOAR to help them identify and respond to security threats.
 But what is SOAR?
-Read on to learn what SOAR stands for, what it can do, how it differs from SIEM security, and why you should use them together.
+Read on to learn what SOAR stands for, what it can do, how it differs from SIEM, and why you should use them together.

 What is SOAR Security?

 Security orchestration, automation, and response (SOAR) is a term coined by Gartner in 2017 to describe a category of cybersecurity solutions.
 SOAR is designed to allow organizations to collect security threats data and alerts from multiple sources.
 It can automatically identify and prioritize cybersecurity risks and respond to low-level security events.

 Many organizations use SOAR solutions within their security operations center (SOC) to augment other security tools like security information and event management (SIEM).
-SOCs can benefit from using SOAR’s automated functions to deal with threats faster and more efficiently while also reducing workloads and standardizing security incident response (IR) processes.
+SOCs can benefit from using SOAR automated functions to deal with threats faster and more efficiently while also reducing workloads and standardizing security incident response (IR) processes.

-Each of these components performs a different SOC function.
-The vital functions of SOAR include:
+Each of the components of SOAR–security, orchestration, automation, and response–performs a different SOC function.
+These vital functions include:

 Orchestration—integrates different technologies and connects between security tools to improve incident response capabilities.
 Security orchestration helps organizations deal with complex and frequent cybersecurity incidents.
 SOAR enables cybersecurity and IT operations solutions to work together to provide a complete view of the IT environment of an organization.

-Automation—provides automated detection and response tools to decrease the time it takes security teams to identify and deal with security incidents and reduce their workload.
+Automation—provides automated investigation and response tools to decrease the time it takes security teams to identify and deal with security incidents and reduce their workload.
 Computer security incident response teams (CSIRTs) can use SOAR to standardize and automate steps like status checking, decision-making workflow, audits, and enforcement actions.

 Automation can provide reactive and proactive security measures:

-- Reactive—respond to incidents and track their metrics and provide case management.
+- Reactive—responds to incidents and tracks their metrics and provides case management.